 This doesn’t really give off a premium vibe.

-I’ve stayed at number of other JW Marriott properties in the past 2 years (including the JW Marriott Singapore, the JW Marriot Hong Kong and the JW Marriott Kuala Lumpur) and at each property the toiletries on offer were from Aromatherapy Associates so I’m not sure what’s going on with the JW Marriott in Rio.
+I’ve stayed at number of other JW Marriott properties in the past 2 years (including the JW Marriott Singapore, the JW Marriott Hong Kong and the JW Marriott Kuala Lumpur) and at each property the toiletries on offer were from Aromatherapy Associates so I’m not sure what’s going on with the JW Marriott in Rio.

 Still, the old fashioned bathroom furniture and the in-house toiletries weren’t what I liked least about the bathroom.
 What I liked least was the vent above the toilet.